GameOfCode64/Specmatic-test-crm-api/README.md

 > Docker Desktop on Windows/macOS doesn't support `--network=host` the same way as Linux.
 If the above can't reach `localhost`, replace it with `http://host.docker.internal:3000/api/v1` as the `--testBaseURL` and drop `--network=host`.

-Specmatic will run one test per named example — `Success`, `LoginUsingUsername`, `MissingFields`, `WrongPassword`, `Disabled`, `Locked` (inline in the spec) plus the two external examples below — and fail loudly if the live API's status codes or response shapes don't match the contract.
+Specmatic will run one test per named example — `Success`, `LoginUsingUsername`, `MissingFields`, `WrongPassword`, `Disabled`, `Locked` (inline in the spec) plus the external examples in `openapi_examples/` — and fail loudly if the live API's status codes or response shapes don't match the contract.

+**[📸 SCREENSHOT — Specmatic Contract Test Report goes here]**

 ### Schema resiliency (negative) tests

-`specmatic.yaml` has `schemaResiliencyTests: all` enabled, so the same `test` command above _also_ auto-generates and runs boundary/negative-case requests beyond the hand-written examples — e.g. sending a number where a string is expected, `null` for a non-nullable field, wrong enum values for `role`, missing required fields in different combinations, etc. This is what actually stress-tests input validation rather than just the happy paths.
+`specmatic.yaml` has `schemaResiliencyTests: all` enabled, so the same `test` command above _also_ auto-generates and runs boundary/negative-case requests beyond the hand-written examples — e.g. sending a number where a string is expected, `null` for a non-nullable field, wrong enum values for `role`, missing required fields in different combinations, password constraint violations, and other schema-generated edge cases.
+This is what actually stress-tests input validation rather than just the happy paths.

+Backend validation has since been hardened to correctly handle these generated negative cases — fields are now type-checked and validated before use, so malformed input (wrong types, nulls, missing body) returns a clean `4xx` response instead of leaking an unhandled `500`.
+This closed the gap where schema-resiliency runs were surfacing real, previously-unhandled edge cases in the implementation.

 If you want to see only the example-driven positive tests without this extra layer, set `schemaResiliencyTests: false` in `specmatic.yaml` and re-run.